 Once again bloated and hallucinating we headed back into Germany and spent several hours cycling aggressively next to the Rhine trying to burn off a few of the 8000 calories we’d consumed at lunch.

 It worked, to the extent that by 4ish we started to think we might once again be able to ingest matter; if not foodstuffs, then at least liquids.
 Specifically beer.
-In fact we were getting a little tired and rather gagging for a beer, but the prospect of suddenly arriving at a little German bierhoff was looking very poor right up until, 10 minutes later, we did.
+In fact we were getting a little tired and rather gagging for a beer, but there was nothing around, and the prospect of suddenly arriving at a little German bierhoff was looking very poor right up until, 10 minutes later, we did.
 Boy that beer tasted good.

 All the swimming pools were closed and it was a pain in the arse finding somewhere to shower, but we persisted and in the end a toothless old crone indicated to us through the medium of grunts where we might find something.
 We no faith at all that he had even understood what we were asking for but followed his directions anyway and lo and behold, showers!